1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > involve detachment and the other process appears to involve

 > attachment.
-However, detachment from matter and
+Detachment from matter and

 > attachment to Krsna are one and the same.
 One who can see